Traces

 Additional Attributes

-Besides the attributes listed above, other arbitrary attributes are allowed on a span.
+Beside the attributes listed above, arbitrary other attributes are allowed on a span.

 Dynatrace Span Events